kogarashisan/LavaSite/tutorials/Directives.md

 ###x:bind

 Bi-directional binding to property of a widget.
+TextInput widget has `value` property, which is bound to `your_name` from parent widget:

 ```xml
 <body lava-app="HelloApp">